-We will also launch the world's first Direct Vision Standard and an associated Heavy Goods Vehicle (HGV) Safety Permit Scheme to reduce the danger posed by HGVs.
+We will also launch the world's first Direct Vision Standard and an associated Heavy Goods Vehicle (HGV) Safety Permit fewer people killed or seriously injured on, or by, a bus by 2022

+Scheme to reduce the danger posed by HGVs.
 As part of the scheme, in 2024 we will ban from London's streets all HGVs with a zero- to two-star rating under the Direct Vision Standard, unless they are fitted with a Progressive Safe System, which could include cameras and sensors.